signalfx/gateway/README.md

 format.
 That format is "\_METRIC_NAME\_\[KEY:VALUE,KEY:VALUE]".
 For example, "user.hit_rate\[host:server1,type:production]".
 It also has the extra option of adding a metric type to the datapoints.
-For example, if one of the dimensions is "sf_type" in this config and the dimension's value is "count", then the value is sent upstream as a datapoint.Count.
+For example, if one of the dimensions is "metrictype" in this config and the dimension's value is "count", then the value is sent upstream as a datapoint.Count.

 ```